UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 If you have the `hot_reload` feature enabled, then whenever a loadable is changed in a file it will be re-applied to all entities that loaded the associated scene node.
 If the feature is *not* enabled, then only values already loaded when an entity requests a scene node will be applied.
 This means you should only load scenes/scene nodes when in [`LoadState::Done`](bevy_cobweb_ui::prelude::LoadState::Done) so all loadables will be available.

+- **Warning**: Loadables are 'non-reversible' so if you delete a loadable from a scene node, entities subscribed to that node won't be updated to reflect the change.
+To see the effects, you need to either restart your app or spawn new entities with that node.

 To load a full scene, you can use [`LoadSceneExt::load_scene`](bevy_cobweb_ui::prelude::LoadSceneExt::load_scene).
 This will spawn a hierarchy of nodes to match the hierarchy found in the specified scene tree.
 You can then edit those nodes with the [`LoadedScene`](bevy_cobweb_ui::prelude::LoadedScene) struct accessible in the `load_scene` callback.

 ```rust